thoth-tech/documentation/docs/OnTrack/Voice Verification/Architecture-Document.md

 ### Detailed description of the architecture diagram
 The diagram shows the communication types between each of the systems of the project.
 The User interacts with both the frontend website OnTrack and the voice verification system through a Ruby app.
+The voice verification method used takes advantage of Deep Speaker.
+Deep Speaker is a deep learning model that can be used to verify a user's identity by comparing their voice to a voiceprint.
+The voice verification system is deployed in a docker container format.

 ### General Flow diagram
 ![Figure 3: General Flow Diagram](Research%20&%20Findings/images/Flow%20Diagram.png)